CS241 — Winter 2026

 Add support for pointer comparisons.
 This does not involve supporting any new grammar rules other than the ones required by A7P4, but you will have to consider pointers when generating code for comparison tests.

 To properly test pointer comparisons, Marmoset needs to test your code generator with comparisons that involve very large addresses.
 Technically, expressions like array+536870912 are considered undefined behaviour in C/C++ if the array has less than 536,870,912 elements, because the pointer ends up outside the range of the array.
 However, the Marmoset tests will use expressions like this because it is the easiest way to obtain large addresses in WLP4.
-We do not consider expressions like this undefined behaviour in WLP4 (although dereferencing an address outside the range of an array is undefined behaviour).
+We do not consider expressions like this to be undefined behaviour in WLP4 (although dereferencing an address outside the range of an array is undefined behaviour).

 Example Program

-int wain(int* a, int b) {
+long wain(long* a, long b) {

-int* last = NULL;
+long* last = NULL;

 last = a+b-1;